 Instacart’s 20-Year Game

-If Amazon hadn’t acquired Whole Foods, and if COVID hadn’t appeared, I wouldn’t be writing this article.
 The acquisition of Whole Foods by Amazon scared the majority of grocery executives into thinking Amazon would soon take their customers.
 Instacart benefitted from the panicked executives who contracted Instacart to provide online grocery fulfillment and delivery.

 Prior to COVID, only 3% of grocery sales were online.
 When COVID arrived, the need for online grocery fulfillment and delivery exploded.
 To the credit of Instacart’s executive team, they took full advantage of the opportunity to grow their business.